Improved Generation of Adversarial Examples Against Safety-aligned LLMs: Gap Between Input Gradients and the Effects of Token Replacements

-We attempt to solve this problem from a new perspective that treats the estimation as using a ``surrogate model'' which takes continuous inputs to attack the ``real model'' which takes discrete text inputs.
-Let us provide explanations as follows.
-The strategy of utilizing the gradient \wrt the one-hot vector is actually treating the one-hot vector as though it was a continuous variable.
-Thus, we consider that the gradient-based attacks essentially build a surrogate model, $f^S: \mathbb{R}^{n \times |V|} \rightarrow \mathbb{R}^{|V|}$, which has the same architecture and parameters as $f$, except it maps input from a continuous space to the probability distribution.
-This is different from the real model $f$, which maps its input from a discrete space to the probability distribution.
-Then, the gradient-based attacks use the input gradient computed on the ``surrogate model'' to estimate the effect of the loss change resulting from token replacements on the ``real model''.
-Therefore, the problem of inaccurate estimates is similar to the challenges encountered in transfer-based attacks on image classification models.
-Specifically, in the context of transfer-based attacks on image classification models, the goal is to compromise an unknown victim model.
-To achieve this, the attackers employ a substitute model that performs the same task as the victim model, and use this substitute model to calculate the gradient of the classification loss \wrt the input.
-Such input gradient estimates how changes in the input affect the changes in the prediction on the victim model.
-The attackers then modify the adversarial example to increase the classification loss on the victim model.
-Many methods~\cite{Dong2018Boosting, Xie2019, Huang2019, Wu2020, guo2020back, li2023making} have been developed to refine the gradient computed on the substitute model, in order to narrow the gap between the input gradients and the real effects of loss change results from changes in the inputs on the victim model.
+We attempt to introduce a new perspective to the gap between the input gradients and the real effects of token replacements.
+Let us first revisit transfer-based attacks on image classification models.
+To generate an adversarial example that misleads an unknown victim model, where the input gradient is not accessible, attackers use a white-box substitute model as a proxy for the victim model and utilize its input gradient.
+Due to the gap between the input gradient of the substitute model and the real input gradient of the victim model, directly using the input gradient of the substitute model to modify the example yields unsatisfactory results.
+Efforts~\cite{Dong2018Boosting, Xie2019, Huang2019, Wu2020, li2020yet, guo2020back, li2023making} have been made to refine the gradient computed on the substitute model in order to narrow this gap.
+Returning to our discrete optimization problem in the adversarial prompt generation, the strategy of utilizing the gradient \wrt the one-hot vector of the token is actually treating the one-hot vector as though it was a continuous variable, resulting in the gap between this gradient and the ``real gradient'' (\eg, the real effects of token replacements).
+We consider that this gap is analogous to the input gradient gap between substitute and victim models in the context of transfer-based attacks.
 This new perspective allows one to introduce a series of innovations developed within the realm of transfer-based attacks on image classification models to refine the gradient computation in the context of gradient-based adversarial prompt generation against safety-aligned LLMs.

 From the results of a recent benchmark of these transfer-based attacks~\cite{li2023towards}, we can observe that several strategies, including SGM~\cite{Wu2020}, SE~\cite{naseer2021improving}, PNA~\cite{wei2022towards}, and a series of intermediate level attacks (ILA~\cite{Huang2019}, ILA++~\cite{guo2022intermediate}, FIA~\cite{wang2021feature}, and NAA~\cite{zhang2022improving}), are obviously effective when generating adversarial examples on models with a transformer architecture.
 Among them, PNA ignores the backpropagation of the attention map and SE requires considerable ability to directly predict the probability from the intermediate representations, thus their strategies are difficult to be adapted to the context of LLM attacks.
 Therefore, we consider drawing inspiration from SGM and ILA (which is the representative of all intermediate level attacks).